 Tang says.

-Meanwhile, Claire DeLane, an Applied Movement Science senior graduating in December, says the visit to Greece reinforced her desire to pursue a career in physical therapy.
+Claire DeLane, an Applied Movement Science senior graduating in December, says the visit to Greece reaffirmed her goal to pursue a career in physical therapy.
 As part of DeLane’s research, she analyzed the positive relationship between the traditional Mediterranean diet, physical activity and cardiovascular health.

 Comparing the different lifestyles for mainland cities like Thessaloniki and Athens to the islands and smaller towns was extremely eye opening,

 DeLane says.
-Sports—and even daily activity performance—are truly shaped by how we train and fuel our bodies.
+Sports—even daily activity performance—are truly shaped by how we train and fuel our bodies.
 Coming to Greece helped me become a true advocate for physical therapy.

 Latino Identities and Cultural Immersions

-Victor Sáenz, professor in the Department of Educational Leadership and Policy, and Rodrigo Aguayo, assistant professor, led 29 UT students, including four COE undergraduates, on an exploration of Spain’s rich history, culture and contemporary social issues.
-Throughout the Latinx Identities Across España program, students examined subject areas such as identity, migration, language, religion and citizenship from both American and European perspectives.
+In collaboration with UT Austin’s School of Undergraduate Studies, Victor Sáenz, professor in the Department of Educational Leadership and Policy, Rodrigo Aguayo, assistant professor, and doctoral student Juan Gonzalez led 29 UT students—including four College of Education undergraduates—on an exploration of Spain’s rich history, culture and contemporary social issues.
+Through the Latinx Identities Across España program, students examined topics including identity, migration, language, religion and citizenship through both American and European perspectives.

-While based in Barcelona, students also traveled to historic landmarks, museums, religious sites and cultural institutions in Madrid, Toledo, Sevilla and Córdoba, highlighting the complex intersections that continue to shape Spain.
-Students also developed a clearer understanding of perceptions of masculinity in the United States and Spain.
+While based in Barcelona, students traveled to historic landmarks, museums, religious sites and cultural institutions in Madrid, Toledo, Sevilla and Córdoba, highlighting the complex intersections that continue to shape Spain.
+They also developed a clearer understanding of perceptions of masculinity in the U.S. and Spain.

-By combining academic inquiry with cultural immersion, students connected classroom concepts to broader global and societal issues.
-As they explored the role of culture and social context in shaping individual and collective identities, they also developed greater intercultural awareness and a broader global perspective.
+By combining academic inquiry with cultural immersion—including sessions with guest lecturer Emmet Campos, adjunct faculty member in the College of Liberal Arts—students connected classroom concepts to broader global and societal issues.
+As they explored the role of culture and social context in shaping individual and collective identities, they also developed greater intercultural awareness.

 As a faculty member, I greatly value these kinds of experiential learning opportunities for our students,

-Ava Venturini, a rising sophomore majoring in Kinesiology and Exercise Science, learned that understanding a culture requires moving past a single narrative.
+Ava Venturini, a rising sophomore majoring in Kinesiology and Exercise Science, learned that understanding and appreciating a different culture requires more than one single narrative.

 The multiple perspectives she gained helped her reflect on the important role of social and cultural systems in shaping experiences,